andradejacob36/osTicket-Prerequisites-and-Installation/README.md

 4. To access Remote Desktop Connection on Windows, navigate to the bottom-left corner and click on the "Start" button (Windows logo), then search for "Remote Desktop Connection" and open it.
 For Mac users download the app "remote- Microsoft Remote Desktop" from the App Store.

 5. Paste the Public IP address(from your VM) in the computer name field and click "Connect".
-For Mac Users paste the IP Address on "PC-name" and click "add".
+For Mac users paste the IP Address on "PC-name" and click "add".

  <p>
 <img src="https://i.imgur.com/So0Dn0n.png" height="80%" width="80%"/>